AbdulSyed05/style-street/README.md

 ## Features:
 Explain your features on the website,(navigation, pages, links, forms, input fields, CRUD....)

+## Future Features
+- Personalized Recommendations: Implement a recommendation engine that analyzes user behavior and preferences to suggest relevant products, increasing engagement and sales.

+- Social Media Integration: Allow users to share their favorite products on social media platforms and integrate social login options to streamline the registration process.

+- Multi-Language Support: Expand your target audience by adding support for multiple languages, enabling users from different regions to access and navigate the site in their preferred language.

+- Customer Reviews and Ratings: Enable customers to leave reviews and ratings for products, fostering trust and credibility among potential buyers and helping them make informed purchasing decisions.

+- Subscription Services: Introduce subscription-based services or product bundles, providing customers with recurring deliveries and discounts, promoting customer loyalty and repeat purchases.

 ## Technologies Used
 List of technologies used for your project
 ## Testing